Ginger Bone Broth: A Chinese Food Wisdom Ritual

 Long Gentle Simmer

-Add blanched bones to 2L fresh filtered water.
+Add the blanched bones to 2L fresh water.
 Add ginger and star anise, then keep the pot just below a boil for 6 hours.

 Skim the surface every 2 hours.
-Strain through fine mesh and season with sea salt; the finished broth should be clear, amber, and soft on the tongue.
+Strain through fine mesh and season lightly.
+The finished broth should feel clear, warm, and soft on the tongue.

 Practice FAQ